sami-badawi/visionql/README.md

 # Status #

 Pre alpha.
-Setting up a play ground for experimenting.
+This project is currently a playground for experimenting with Google Vision API results in TypeScript.

 # Short Term Goals #